Adams County profile

 In Adams County, unemployment rates were in the six percent range during the three-year period from 2006 to 2008 (before the recession).
-Then the recession hit and the local unemployment rate rose to 9.0 percent in 2009 before peaking at 10.5 percent in 2010.
-However, during the past eight consecutive years (2011 through 2018, inclusive) average annual unemployment rates in Adams County have been declining.
-Rates in calendar years 2017 and 2018 reached historic lows, and the average annual 5.4 percent reading for 2018 in Adams County was the lowest average annual unemployment rate recorded since electronic records were implemented by the Employment Security Department (ESD) in 1990 (28 years ago).
+Then the recession hit, and the local unemployment rate rose to 9.0 percent in 2009 before peaking at 10.5 percent in 2010.
+During each of the next eight consecutive years (2011 through 2018, inclusive) average annual unemployment rates in Adams County not only declined but fell to historic lows in calendar years 2017 (5.7 percent) and 2018 (5.4 percent).
+In fact, the average annual 5.4 percent reading for 2018 in Adams County was the lowest average annual unemployment rate recorded since electronic records were implemented by the Employment Security Department (ESD) in 1990 (28 years ago).
 Between 2018 and 2019 however, the rate rose six-tenths of a point, from 5.4 to 6.0 percent, respectively.

-What about the most recent Civilian Labor Force (CLF) and unemployment rate trends in Adams County?
-At the time of report preparation, January 2019 CLF data are the most current data available and these data show that between the January 2018 and January 2019, the labor force expanded by 6.3 percent, from 8,310 residents to 8,833 (meaning that 523 more Adams County residents entered the labor force).
-Simultaneously, the number of unemployed Adams County residents increased more rapidly, by 13.3 percent; from 511 in 2018 to 579 in 2019 (meaning that 68 more Adams County residents were unemployed).
-The result was that the unemployment rate plummeted from 10.0 to 8.8 percent between January 2018 and January 2019.
-The current 8.8 percent unemployment rate is the lowest reading for the month of January in Adams County since electronic records were implemented.
+What about 2018-2019 Civilian Labor Force (CLF) and unemployment rate trends in Adams County?
+At the time of report preparation, preliminary average annual 2019 CLF data show that between 2018 and 2019, the labor force expanded by 1.1 percent, from 9,479 residents to 9,581 (meaning that 101 more Adams County residents entered the labor force).
+Unfortunately, the number of unemployed Adams County residents increased more rapidly, by 13.3 percent; from 511 in 2018 to 579 in 2019 (meaning that 68 more Adams County residents were unemployed).
+The result was that the unemployment rate rose from 5.4 to 6.0 percent between 2018 and 2019.

 (Source: Employment Security Department)